AccumulateNetwork/accumulate-docs/cli/cli-setup.md

 The CLI installation guide needs two requirements.&#x20;

 * GO language 1.18 version&#x20;
-* Terminal or any text editor of your choice&#x20;
+* Terminal or any command line interface of your choice&#x20;

 ### **Step 1: Clone accumulate from Github**&#x20;